 - How do you make money from this?

 This project isn’t intended to make money necessarily.
-It’s supported by revenues from the other work Helpful Technology does, including training, digital consultancy and website development.
+It’s supported by revenues from the other work I do.

 - Could you feature my service/project here?